Continuous Query Notification (CQN)¶

 CQN notification behavior is widely configurable.
 Choices include specifying what types of SQL should trigger a notification, whether notifications should survive database loss, and control over unsubscription.
 You can also choose whether notification messages will include ROWIDs of affected rows.

-transaction is committed that changes an object that a registered query
+whenever a database transaction is committed that changes an object referenced

 CQN is best used to track infrequent data changes.

 Before using CQN, users must have appropriate permissions: